-Every time we fly, we hear flight attendants sharing some variation of the Oxygen Mask Rule: “Should the cabin lose pressure, oxygen masks will drop from the overhead area.
+Each time we get on an airplane, we hear flight attendants share some variation of the Oxygen Mask Rule; “should the cabin lose pressure, oxygen masks will drop from the overhead area.
 Please secure your own oxygen mask first before you assist others.”
-In this blog I like to explain what could possibly be wrong with helping others first and how that’s a metaphor for life.
+In this writing I like to explain what could possibly be wrong with helping others first and how the oxygen mask could be a metaphor for life.

 The oxygen mask

 However paradoxical to me – it’s actually an important safety rule for people to follow.
 Here is what happens to the passengers when the cabin pressure drops on the plane.
 When the oxygen in the plane is lost, the passengers will start to have a reduced amount of oxygen in the tissues of their bodies.
 This phenomenon is called hypoxia, and the physical symptoms vary from person to person.
 Most often it includes headaches, rapid breathing and dizziness and the longer the brain goes without oxygen, the more your capacity to do simple things detoriates.